openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   No longer used.

-  **History**: User's location, asked during the sign up process for the 6.002x prototype course given in the Spring of 2012.
+  **History**: User's location, asked during the sign up process for the 6.002x prototype course given in Spring 2012.
 The request was not specific, so people tended to put the city they were in, though some just supplied a country and some got as specific as their street address.
 Again, sometimes romanized and sometimes written in their native language.
 Like